Radiation Therapy

 Types of Radiation Therapy:

-• Internal Radiation Therapy (Brachytherapy) is a technique that involves placing radioactive sources directly into or near the tumour, allowing for the delivery of higher radiation doses to the cancerous cells while minimizing exposure to healthy tissue.
+- Internal Radiation Therapy (Brachytherapy) involves placing radioactive sources directly into or near the tumour.
+This allows for the delivery of higher radiation doses to the cancerous cells while minimizing exposure to healthy tissue.

 Radiation therapy can be used in various clinical settings, either as a standalone treatment or in combination with other modalities such as surgery, chemotherapy, and immunotherapy.
 Treatment choice depends on the cancer type, stage, location, and the patient’s overall health.